r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 echo '@sh %~dp0/pkg-config %*' > x86_64-w64-mingw32.static.posix/bin/pkg-config.bat
 ```

-This wrapper is part of Rtools44 since revision 5868 and uses a shell to
+This wrapper is part of Rtools since revision 5868 and uses a shell to
 execute the pkg-config shell script.
 It is still desirable to check any
 github actions installation carefully to see whether the right pkg-config is
 being used.
 The problems may differ on different installations of github